 Concepts don't die in the dream phase.
 They die in the open — in the gap between the pitch deck and the first dinner service.
 And operations don't slip overnight.
 They slip because nobody who's actually run a floor is still looking at the books.

-We close both of those gaps.
-Going in, we build the concept, design the operating model, run the pre-open, and walk the opening with you.
-Coming back, we walk into a struggling business, find what's broken, and don't leave until it runs right again.
+We close both gaps.
+Going in: concept, operating model, pre-open, opening night.
+Coming back: we find what's broken and don't leave until it runs right.
 Same operators, same hands, same eyes on the floor either way.

 Every restaurant build runs into the same problem.
 Architects don't know service.
 Contractors don't know equipment.
 And the owner is left holding the bag when the kitchen can't do dinner on opening night.

-We're the operator that should have been in the room before the first line was drawn — programming the space, engineering the kitchen, drawing the hoods, specing the stainless, and riding the contractors so you don't get value-engineered into a kitchen that can't run service.
-From custom stainless and refrigeration to fully engineered hood drawings and HVAC, we know how to build restaurants because we've been the ones running them.
+We're the operator who should have been in the room before the first line was drawn — programming the space, engineering the kitchen, specing the stainless, and riding the contractors so you don't get value-engineered into a kitchen that can't run service.
+We know how to build restaurants because we've been the ones running them.

 The hardest problems in hospitality aren't on the line.
 They're in the people.
 Bad GMs sink concepts.
 Burned-out chefs walk out mid-service.
 Owner-operators carry it all and burn out themselves.

 We don't pretend to be the smartest people in the room on every part of this — that's the whole point.
-We're members of Gravity Executives, the network that connects us to some of the strongest minds in hospitality talent, executive search, and leadership development in the country.
-The network handles top-end search, leadership coaching, and HR architecture.
-We handle the operator work ourselves — hands-on training, team development, and showing up on the floor until the team can run without you in the building.
+Through Gravity Executives, we plug into some of the strongest minds in hospitality talent, executive search, and leadership development in the country.
+The network handles top-end search and HR architecture.
+We handle the operator work ourselves — hands-on training, team development, and showing up on the floor until the team runs without you in the building.

-Restaurants and hospitality brands today don't usually fail because the food is bad.
-They fail because nobody finds them online, the website looks nothing like the dining room, and the diner with money in their pocket is asking ChatGPT where to eat tonight — and the answer isn't them.
+Hospitality brands rarely fail because the food is bad.
+They fail because nobody finds them — the website looks nothing like the dining room, and the diner with money in their pocket is asking ChatGPT where to eat tonight.
+The answer isn't them.

-R.A.A.D. doesn't pretend to be an agency.
-We're operators who built relationships with the people who actually solve this — hospitality-specific designers, marketers, and developers who understand the rhythm of a service, what a private dining inquiry looks like, what GEO means for a steakhouse with six locations.
-Two of those partners we name openly: Funnelpot, the hospitality-focused digital agency — "The Soul of Service.
-The Science of Search." — whose track record includes work with brands like Lettuce Entertain You, Maple & Ash, Danny Grant's restaurants, Wildfire Steaks, and the Chicago Bulls.
-Design is led by Blake Oliver out of Nashville.
-Behind them is a deeper bench we plug in based on what your brand actually needs.
-You get the work of a top-tier hospitality agency at the operator's cost — because we orchestrate the network ourselves instead of paying through agency markup.
+We're not an agency.
+We're operators with relationships to the people who actually solve this.
+Two we name openly: Funnelpot — the hospitality digital agency behind work for Lettuce Entertain You, Maple & Ash, Wildfire Steaks, and the Chicago Bulls — and design led by Blake Oliver out of Nashville.
+Behind them, a deeper bench we plug in based on what your brand actually needs.
+You get top-tier hospitality agency work at the operator's cost — no agency markup.

 One piece worth pulling forward: SEO + GEO.
-Most diners don't search your restaurant's name anymore — they ask Google or ChatGPT "where should I eat tonight."
-If you're not optimized for traditional search and AI search, you're invisible at the exact moment the decision gets made.
-We bring you the people doing this right now, not the ones still learning on your dime.
+Diners don't search your name anymore — they ask Google or ChatGPT "where should I eat tonight."
+If you're not optimized for both, you're invisible at the exact moment the decision gets made.

 We rep specialty food and beverage brands because at our own venues, we are the buyer.
-We know what a country club chef will actually put on a menu.
-We know what a cruise line needs to clear procurement.
-We know which broadliners return calls and which don't.
-And we move volume into all of them — Cheney Brothers, US Foods, Sysco, FSM Foods, and more — plus the country clubs, hotels, fine dining rooms, catering houses, and cruise lines where premium products live or die.
+We know what a country club chef will actually put on a menu, what a cruise line needs to clear procurement, and which broadliners return calls.
+We move volume into all of them — Cheney Brothers, US Foods, Sysco, FSM Foods, and more — plus the clubs, hotels, fine dining rooms, and cruise lines where premium products live or die.

-On top of distribution, we activate brands live: through sporting and entertainment partners, broadcast and event reach, music and entertainment platforms, and on-premise activations that put product in glasses and on plates in front of the people who matter.
-One such brand we work with is Life Cider.
+On top of distribution, we activate live — sports, broadcast, music, and on-premise activations that put product in glasses and on plates in front of the people who matter.
+One brand we work with: Life Cider.
 If you have a product worth fighting for, we know how to get it on shelves and into glasses.

 A resort with no contracts, no controls, and no one actually counting inventory.